 Setting and achieving goals and tasks can boost your confidence and promotes a positive body image.
 Doing group physical activity also allows you to connect with people who share your interests and combat loneliness and decrease isolation.

 Finally, studies show how doing physical activity reduces the chances of developing depression and other mental health problems.
-As well as help you sleep better as it makes you feel more tired at the end of the day.
+Also, physical exercise helps you sleep better as it makes you feel more tired at the end of the day.

 Is physical activity always good?